vrugtehagel/yozo.ooo/src/docs/live/change/index.md

 ## Event details

 The `change`{str} event does not fire if the live variable did not change, even when explicitly setting it to the value it already has.
-The event exposes the old and new value of the live variable under the `event.detail` property.
+The event exposes the old and new value of the live variable under the `event.detail`{js} property.

 `event.detail.oldValue`{js}
 : The value of the live variable before it changed.